MichaelPascale/tlfb/README.md

 # Multisubstance Online Timeline Follow-Back

-The timeline follow-back is a method for retrospectively ascertaining recent alcohol and other drug use patterns developed by Linda and Mark Sobell.
+The [timeline follow-back](https://en.wikipedia.org/wiki/Timeline_Followback_Method_Assessment_(Alcohol)) is a method for retrospectively ascertaining recent alcohol and other drug use patterns developed by [Linda C. and Mark B. Sobell](##Credits).
+This web-based timeline form has beed developed for the [MGH Center for Addiction Medicine](http://www.mghaddictionmedicine.com/) and is designed for use with [REDCap](https://www.project-redcap.org/) databases in clinical research.

 ## Prerequisites

 Download the following libraries.
 Rename accordingly and place the files under `lib/`.

 - `bulma-0.9.2.min.css`
 - `fullcalendar-5.8.0.css`